pingzing/MoreTails/README.md

 ### Process

-1) Modify the .csproj file's KitsuneTails reference node so that it points to your KitsuneTails.exe.
+1) Modify the `MoreTails/MoreTails.csproj` file's KitsuneTails reference node so that it points to your KitsuneTails.exe.
 It should look something like the below:

 ```xml
 <Reference Include="KitsuneTails">